SoftwareAG/c8y-docs/content/users-guide/administration-bundle/audit-logs.md

 In order to easily search through logs, you may filter logs for

- - the type, i.e. alarm, operation, smart rule,
+ - the type, for example, alarm, operation, smart rule,
  - a date range providing a "From" and/or a "To" date,
  - the user.